Doing the route

 Following the waymarkers

 The John Muir Way is signed for walkers and cyclists in both directions but we strongly recommend that you also carry a map.
-As the route is not yet available on Ordnance Survey maps we have created our own PDF versions.
-Click on the link at the side of the page to go to the map library.
+Visit our Route Maps page for different options.

 Be aware that signs can go missing or be vandalised, so it's best to have a good understanding of where you are heading before you set out.